SantiagoCaldeZ/caso2-ia-detector/README.md

 ## 7. Data Model Contract

-The database model is implemented in [Prisma schema](prisma/schema.prisma) and documented in [DBML model](database/dbml/ia-detector.dbml).
+The database model must be defined in [Prisma schema](prisma/schema.prisma) and documented in [DBML model](database/dbml/ia-detector.dbml).

 Unless a constraint is explicitly described as database-level, the MVP may enforce it at application level through DTO validation, service rules, and repository guards.
 The README still defines the required behavior regardless of where the enforcement is implemented.